|Use your mouse

 more colourful characters she joined the search for gold by hiking

-She gave birth to her first child alone in a log cabin.
-In order to
+She gave birth to her third son alone in a log cabin.
+She went

 survive she raised money to purchase a saw mill and bossed 16 men

-Order of the British Empire in 1946 for her cultural and social contributions
+received the Order of the British Empire in 1946 for her cultural

 The daughter of a hockey coach, she began to play at the age

 of 5 years.
 She loved hockey and played well.
-She was the first girl
+She was the 1st girl

-She went on to become the first woman to play professionally.
+She went on to become the 1st woman to play professionally.

 She was goalie with the Tampa Bay Lightening of the National Hockey

-League.
-If you want the whole story read Manon: alone in front
+Olympic Games.
+If you want the whole story read Manon: Alone in Front

 young girls how to play the sport she loves.
 Her web site is located